kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

 - **`codeQL.queryHistory.format`**: `string`

-  Default: `"[%t] %q on %d - %s"`
+  Default: `"%q on %d - %s, %r result count [%t]"`

-  Default string for how to label query history items\. \%t is the time of the query\, \%q is the query name\, \%d is the database name\, and \%s is a status string\.
+  Default string for how to label query history items\. \%t is the time of the query\, \%q is the query name\, \%d is the database name\, \%r is the number of results\, and \%s is a status string\.

 - **`codeQL.resultsDisplay.pageSize`**: `integer`

   Default: `200`

-  Number of queries displayed per page of the results view\.
+  Max number of query results to display per page in the results view\.

 - **`codeQL.runningQueries.autoSave`**: `boolean`

   Enable automatically saving a modified query file when running a query\.

+- **`codeQL.runningQueries.cacheSize`**: `integer|null`

+  Default: `vim.NIL`

+  Maximum size of the disk cache \(in MB\)\.
+Leave blank to allow the evaluator to automatically adjust the size of the disk cache based on the size of the codebase and the complexity of the queries being executed\.

 - **`codeQL.runningQueries.debug`**: `boolean`